 It has worked, as Black Badge models are selling to customers who are 20 years younger than the average Rolls-Royce customer.

-“In creating Black Badge, we were conscious of satisfying the different demands of these new customers,” explained Giles Taylor, Rolls-Royce Director of Design.
+“In creating Black Badge, we were conscious of satisfying the different demands of these new customers,” explained Alex Innes, Rolls-Royce designer.

 “Not only did they demand an alternative image for themselves, they demanded authentic Rolls-Royce engineering substance to underpin it,” he continued.